Programs of Study

 Extension Dance Classes

-These classes focus on various dance forms, and are offered as special, multi-week courses.
+Extension dance classes focus on various dance forms, and they are offered as special, multi-week courses.
+Offerings include training in contemporary, modern dance, and urban movement.

 As an active member of the Los Angeles performing arts community, the Colburn Dance Academy continues to build and strengthen relationships with other institutions and companies in the city, including major theatres and performing venues.
 These connections allow us to create broad exposure to dance, music, and other art forms.
 Students benefit from the access to premier performances and the artists creating them.

 A dancer’s body must be carefully cared for and nurtured.
-This course features subject-matter experts and certified instructors with knowledge of dance training.
+The body maintenance course features subject matter experts and certified instructors with knowledge of dance training.
 Students learn techniques to stay physically and emotionally healthy.
-Classes include regular instruction on strengthening, stretching, yoga, and Pilates.
+Classes typically include regular instruction on strengthening, stretching, yoga, floor barre, and Pilates.
 Lecture topics include nutrition and healthy eating habits, stress management, and career development.
 Additionally, we bring in a physical therapist and sports medicine doctor who work with dancers on regular body maintenance and advise students on injury prevention.
-Students meet the first and third Thursdays of each month.

 Multiple students at similar skill levels attend one-hour group classes to learn how to play the piano.